A step-by-step guide to help you chart your course to the best

 In the midst of all the celebrations, special events, and

-programs surrounding Thanksgiving and Christmas, surely the last
+programs during November and December, surely the last

 thing on your mind is your summer schedule.
 Let’s face it, it’s